MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 # Cost optimization in your IoT workload

 Cost effectiveness is one of the key success factors for IoT projects.
-In a typical IoT solution, devices generate large quantities of telemetry that is then stored in a cloud repository.
+In a typical IoT solution, devices generate large quantities of telemetry that is then stored in a cloud repository and processed by cloud technologies.
 How you develop devices and applications, handle large volumes of data, and design your architecture affects overall costs.

-Cost optimization is a process of closed-loop cost control that needs to be continuously monitored, analyzed, and improved throughout a lifecycle.
 Because an IoT solution is a multilayered technology stack, there are many cost-saving factors to consider and many opportunities to optimize costs.
+Cost optimization is a process of closed-loop cost control that needs to be continuously monitored, analyzed, and improved throughout a solution lifecycle.

 The [Microsoft Well-Architected Framework cost optimization](../cost/index.yml) documents provide generic cost optimization principles.
 Because IoT projects include cloud technologies, review [Cloud Cost Optimization](https://azure.microsoft.com/overview/cost-optimization/#ways-to-optimize) for overall guidance about cloud costs.
 This article focuses on specifics for an IoT solution and considers unique factors that add to the generic guidance.